 A good place to find a summary of your existing auto insurance is the declaration page that comes with your policy.
 It's also available upon request from your insurer.
 The declaration page lists key information about your insurance policy including the policy term, limits for each type of coverage, coverage limits, and costs.
 If you’re happy with your current coverage, you can use your declarations page as a reference when searching for auto insurance quotes online to ensure you're getting the coverage you want.

 2. Collect the necessary information to receive a policy quote

-Once you're familiar with your existing policy or what kind of policy you would like, you can start searching for quotes online.
+After you're familiar with your existing policy or what kind of policy you would like, you can start searching for quotes online.
 The process is simple as most insurers have online forms that you can fill out to obtain a quote.
-Whether you're going to be obtaining a quote from one insurer or multiple, here are the most common pieces of information you'll need to have in order to receive a quote:
+Here are the most common pieces of information you'll need to have in order to receive a quote:

 - Driver’s license

-- Information about any previous violations or accidents.
+- Details of any previous violations or accidents.

 - Personal information for any driver you want listed other than yourself.